oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 app.mount('#app')
 ```

-Stated very briefly, the file above creates the main Vue app and configures it to use our dependencies: Quasar, VueLogger, OktaVue, and the router.
+Stated very briefly, the file above creates the main Vue app and configures it to use the dependencies you added: Quasar, VueLogger, OktaVue, and the router.
 It also creates the API class that handles the requests to the resource server and passes it the `$auth` object it needs to get the JWT.

 Create a `.env` file in the client project root directory.
 The **Client ID** and **Issuer URI** are the values you used above in the Spring Boot `application.properties` file.
 The **Server URI** is the local URI for the Spring Boot API.
 You can leave this as it is unless you made a change (this gets used in the `Api.js` module).